DiGear/DiGear-Jam-Studio/README.md

 ### Custom Stem Format

 You can add custom stems that DON'T follow the basic 4 stem model by putting them in the folder labelled `custom_stem.ogg` and `custom_stem.json`.
 The format is relatively similar to `meta.json`.
 The main difference is needing to specify the color it will have in the slot.
-Note that these DON'T use the same dual-mode system, and ALWAYS operates in relative mode (get around this by making 2 `.ogg` and `.json` files).
+Note that these DON'T use the same parallel/relative system, and ALWAYS operates in relative mode (get around this by making 2 `.ogg` and `.json` files).
 It was just easier for me to code it that way lol.
 This code is a mess btw.
 Anyways enough rambling mid readme.
 Here's the format for custom stems:

 ```json
 {